s3437526/USAP_Assignment2/README.md

 This script is ***NOT*** required to be run if there is already a working version of the .config file in the root directory.
 If, however, there is a desire to create a new .config file, it may be run as follows:

 `./config_generator [local_IP_address]`where "local_IP_address" is the client computer's local network IP address.
-This is used for the purpose of exporing the kernel setup GUI to the user.
+This is used for the purpose of displaying the kernel setup GUI to the user.
 Be sure that xterm is correctly setup, and the ***CORRECT*** local IP address is being used.

 Read the manual page for the config_generator script for more information.